aswinthomas/planning_moving_obstacles/README.md

 - Finally compile using ```catkin b```
 - Set environment variable for model ```export TURTLEBOT3_MODEL=waffle```

+### Simulation environment

 ### Navigation in a static environment
-The simulation enviroment is a 10m x 10m world with cuble obstacles.
+The simulation enviroment is a 10m x 10m world with cube obstacles.

 A map must be initially created by launching ```roslaunch turtlebot_moving_obstacles nav_static_obstacles.launch```.
 This has already been created in the config folder.